 If you have a large garden and would like heavy crops of tomatoes at certain points in the season, you might want to plan for several determinate varieties.
 You would look for two basic pieces of information in the plant catalog or on the plant label when making this decision.
-Look for the word "determinate" or the abbreviation "DET" so you know what you're dealing with.
-Next, look for the number of days at which the plant will set fruit.
+Look for the word "determinate" or the abbreviation "DET" so you know the growth habit of the plant.
+Next, look for the number of days to maturity, which is when the plant will set fruit.
 To get several nice harvests, try to combine determinate varieties that bear early, mid, and late season.
-If you are into canning, saucing, or drying your tomatoes, this is probably the best way to go -- a lot of tomatoes all at once.
+If you are interested in canning, saucing, or drying your tomatoes, this is probably the best way to go—many ripe tomatoes at once.

-If you want tomatoes for the course of the season for snacking and adding to salads and sandwiches, it is best to go with indeterminate varieties.
-Several types of indeterminate tomatoes are very prolific, and a plant or two will more than suffice to meet your needs.
+If you want tomatoes for the course of the season for snacking and adding to salads and sandwiches, it is best to grow indeterminate varieties.
+Several types of indeterminate tomatoes are very prolific, and two or three plants will more than suffice to meet the needs of a family of four.
 Many favorite heirloom tomatoes are indeterminate varieties.
-When shopping for your tomato plants, you will be looking for "indeterminate" on the label, or the abbreviation "IND" (or, less commonly, "INDET").
+When shopping for your tomato plants, look for the word "indeterminate" on the label, or the abbreviation "IND" (or, less commonly, "INDET").

-If you want to grow in containers, you'll probably want to stick with a few different determinate varieties.
-They are more well-behaved and better suited to container culture.
+If you want to grow tomatoes in containers, you'll probably want to stick with a few different determinate varieties.
+(Better yet, look for patio tomatoes or dwarf tomatoe varieties).
+Determinate tomato plants are more well-behaved and better suited to container culture.
 You can certainly grow indeterminate tomatoes in containers, but be prepared to be vigilant about staking or caging, as well as pruning the suckers to maintain compact growth.

-Both indeterminate and determinate tomatoes offer choices for all the various classes of tomatoes.
-You can find both determinate and indeterminate beefsteak or Roma or cherry tomatoes, for example.
+Both indeterminate and determinate tomatoes offer choices for all types of tomatoes.
+You can find both determinate and indeterminate varieties of beefsteak, Roma, or cherry tomatoes, for example.

 Here are some suggestions for recent tomato varieties with good reviews from horticulturalists and garden authorities:

 - Better Boy: Indeterminate hybrid beefsteak tomato.
-Produces fruit 10 to 16 oz. in size about 75 days from planting.
+Produces fruit 10 to 16 ounces in size about 75 days from planting.

 - Big Beef: Indeterminate hybrid beefsteak tomato.
-Produces fruit 10 to 12 oz. in size about 73 days from planting.
+Produces fruit 10 to 12 ounces in size about 73 days from planting.
 Was a 1994 All-America Selections Winner.

 - Big Boy: Indeterminate hybrid tomato.
-Produces fruit 10 to 16 oz in size about 78 days after planting.
+Produces fruit 10 to 16 ounces in size about 78 days after planting.

-Celebrity: Determinate hybrid globe tomato.
-Produces fruit about 8 to 10 oz. in size about 70 days from planting.
+- Celebrity: Determinate hybrid globe tomato.
+Produces fruit about 8 to 10 ounces in size about 70 days from planting.

-Early Girl: Indeterminate hybrid globe tomato.
-Produces fruit about 8 oz. in size about 50 to 52 days after planting.
+- Early Girl: Indeterminate hybrid globe tomato.
+Produces fruit about 8 ounces in size about 50 to 52 days after planting.

-Juliet: Indeterminate hybrid elongated cherry tomato.
-Produces 1 oz. fruit about 60 days after planting.
+- Juliet: Indeterminate hybrid elongated cherry tomato.
+Produces 1 ounce fruit about 60 days after planting.
 Was a 1999 All-America Selections Winner.

-Sun Suger: Indeterminate hybrid cherry tomato with orange fruit.
-Produces 1 oz. fruit about 62 days after planting.
+- Sun Sugar: Indeterminate hybrid cherry tomato with orange fruit.
+Produces 1 ounce fruit about 62 days after planting.